ataxexe/kodo/README.md

 - **groupId:** tools.devnull
 - **artifactId:** kodo

+Kodo is also in Maven Central.
+Just use the above `groupId` and `artifactId` to declare the dependency.

 # Creating Test Scenarios

 To create a new test scenario, use the `TestScenario` helper class.
 It defines an entry point to the fluent interface: